Scenes and Layouts

 Scene Versioning

-Every time you publish a scene, a versioned snapshot is created.
-You can:
+Versioning operates at the scene level.
+Every time you publish a scene, a versioned snapshot is created that captures the complete scene state:

 Draft changes (saved but not published) are not visible on displays.
 Only published versions go live.